What does Irene mean?

 Presented below is the birth name popularity of Irene for girls.
 Irene reached its apex position of #17 in the U.S. in the 1910s, and is at #668 presently.
 (Top 1000 Baby Names Records, 2014)

 Below is a graphed analysis of the popularity of Irene and corresponding names.
 Rene, Rena, Ira and Irena are the prominent varying forms of Irene (#668 the previous year).
-Usage of these girl names reached its highest during 1880-1889 (usage of 0.4628%) and has become significantly lower since (usage 0.0664%, ▼85.7%), with the forms Irene, Ira, Rene and Rena becoming less in vogue.
+Usage of these forms of Irene reached its highest during 1880-1889 (adoption of 0.46%) and is somewhat less today (adoption 0.07%, ▼86%), with the forms Irene, Ira, Rene and Rena becoming less in vogue.
 (Top 1000 Baby Names Records, 2014)